NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.4.Chapter/README.md

 # Void methods

-     Method names should begin with a lowercase letter and use camel case", which is a cute name for jammingWordsTogetherLikeThis.
+     Method names should begin with a lowercase letter and use camel case, which is a cute name for jammingWordsTogetherLikeThis.
 You can use any name you want for methods, except main or any of the Java keywords.